Jeff-Bouchard/privateness-data-poisoner/README.md

 - The Whitelist section (above Recent threats) lets you allow specific origins to bypass poisoning and suppression.
 - Removing an origin immediately re‑enables protections for that site.

+## Privacy Policy

+- The canonical policy is maintained in `PRIVACY.md`.
+- The Options footer links to a downloadable HTML copy (`privacy.html`).
+Hovering the link shows a brief preview from `PRIVACY.md`.

 ## Notes & Limits